2Delight/asd/README.md

 ### Summary

-Web editor for reproducible pipelines designed for creating, editing, validating specifications with a library of predefined and custom types that follow a ML experiment domain model defined as a semantic network represented in YAML.
+Web editor for reproducible pipelines designed for creating, editing, validating specifications with a library of predefined and custom types that follow an ML experiment domain model defined as a semantic network represented in YAML.
 The editor could be used as an extension in VS Code or as Web App (WPA) served from website.

 ### Stakeholders